How agreements work on Mable

 • In some circumstances, Mable may be legally obligated to disclose support notes to a legal or regulatory body.

-Health and wellbeing notes apply only to clients with a Home Care Package and are shared with a client’s Home Care Package (HCP) provider.
+Health and wellbeing notes apply only to clients who receive Support at Home funding and are shared with a client’s provider.

 If the client account is self-managed, the support worker has a choice of whether to share these health and wellbeing notes with the account holder.